Board of Directors

 Caroline Lin | Treasurer

-Caroline Lin is a Chartered Professional Accountant, currently working at DAVIDsTEA as Manager of Financial Reporting and Analysis.
-Previous professional experience includes finance, accounting and audit roles at Deloitte and Novartis Pharma Canada.
+Caroline is a Chartered Professional Accountant, currently working at DAVIDsTEA in finance.
+Previous professional experience includes finance, accounting and audit roles at Deloitte and Novartis Pharma, in Canada and Australia.
 She holds a Bachelor of Commerce and Graduate Diploma in Chartered Accountancy from Concordia University, as well as a Masters of Business Administration (MBA) from HEC Montreal.
 Caroline’s interest in theatre and the arts date from her time at FACE School, a fine arts school in Montreal, and she continues to pursue these interests today.

 Jason Poirier Lavoie | Secretary